nirajpoudel/Phishing-with-Social-Engineering/README.md

 ### Note: `This is just for educational purpose only. `

 This is the simple facebook login and register clone page developed using django.
+The intention of this project is to explore tools and learn new skills.
+It is not developed to harm anyone.
+The facebook login form is developed with html and css and backend used for this project is python and django.
+Sqlite is used as a databse.

+### How to use it?

+Before diving into this you must have a python3 installed in your system.
+Step 1: Download `requirements.txt`
+`pip install -r requirements.txt`

 Desktop view: